By using this site, you agree to the Privacy Policy and Terms of Use.

 5. Information for Visitors

-Reaching to Notre Dame Basilica in Montreal is very easy; you can walk here from the nearest subway station, or take a cab, whatever suits you best.
+Reaching Notre Dame Basilica in Montreal is very easy; you can walk here from the nearest subway station, or take a cab, whatever suits you best.

 After all, it is one of the most famous places to explore in Montreal, so you need at least 30 minutes to take a good look at it, and if you are planning to attend mass, then more than 90 minutes are required.